phoenixframework/phoenix/guides/routing.md

 get "/", RootController, :index
 ```

-Then run `$ mix compile` at the root of your project.
+Then run `mix compile` at the root of your project.

 ## Examining Routes

 Phoenix provides a great tool for investigating routes in an application, the mix task `phx.routes`.

 Let's see how this works.
-Go to the root of a newly-generated Phoenix application and run `$ mix phx.routes`.
-(If you haven't already done so, you'll need to run `$ mix do deps.get, compile` before running the `routes` task.)
+Go to the root of a newly-generated Phoenix application and run `mix phx.routes`.
+(If you haven't already done so, you'll need to run `mix do deps.get, compile` before running the `routes` task.)
 You should see something like the following, generated from the only route we currently have:

 ```console
 $ mix phx.routes